-There are not many disgorgement cases.
-The issues addressed by the Illinois Supreme Court involved Separation of Powers, the Supreme Court Rules and the Dowling case.
+The key disgorgement cases are this one and Goesel that follows.
+The issues addressed by the Illinois Supreme Court in Earlywine had involved separation of powers, the Supreme Court Rules, and Dowling.
 The question was essentially whether the Supreme Court Rules and Dowling trumped the disgorgement provisions when there is an "advance payment" retainer.
-The point is that with an advance payment fees earned are not "available funds" under the statute.
-The Supreme Court somewhat sidestepped this point.
-Also, construing the statute to make earned fees available for disgorgement, will discourage attorneys from getting involved in low-income, low-asset cases.
+The Supreme Court in this case sidestepped the issue of whether earned fees were subject to disgorgement.
+I had written that construing the statute to make earned fees available for disgorgement, would discourage attorneys from getting involved in low-income, low-asset cases.